Text Input

 |---|---|---|

-The default value must match the kind.
-A boolean variable needs true or false, a number variable needs a number, and a string variable needs text.
+The default value must match the selected kind.
+A True/False variable uses True or False, a Number variable uses a number, and a Text variable uses text.

 Store In Variable means “when this node finishes, write a value into this variable.”